LisiLisenok/Chime/scheduling.md

 			"seconds" -> "0",
 			"minutes" -> "30",
 			"hours" -> "16",
-			// any day
 			"days of month" -> "*",
-			// any month
 			"months" -> "*",
-			// means last Sunday of the month
 			"days of week" -> "SundayL"
 		}
 	}